Rachith-H/VSDsquadron_FPGA_mini/TASK - 2/README.md

 ### **Overview**

-The GPIO IP is integrated into the existing RISC-V SoC using a memory-mapped I/O approach.
+The GPIO IP is integrated into the given [RISC-V SoC](rtl/riscv.v) using a memory-mapped I/O approach.
 The SoC already supports peripherals such as LEDs and UART, and the GPIO module is added as an additional peripheral within the I/O address space.

 The integration involves assigning a unique address to the GPIO IP, generating control signals based on address decoding, connecting data paths, and updating the read data multiplexer.